-7.29 A PPP is a long-term contract between a private party and a government entity for providing a public asset or service, in which the private party bears significant risk and management responsibility and remuneration is linked to performance.

-- 7.30 CDB may finance the cost of a Project or a contract procured under PPP arrangements, Build, own, operate (BOO), Build, operate, transfer (BOT), Build, own, operate, transfer (BOOT) concessions or similar types of private sector arrangements, if the selection procedures: - (a) are Fit-for-Purpose and reflect VfM through the application of CDB's Core Procurement Principles; and - (b) are consistent, as appropriate, with the requirements set out in the Procedures. - 7.31 The private partner selected, in accordance with Annex 8, Public-Private Partnerships, then procures the Goods, Works and related services, using its own procedures. - 7.32 For further details on PPP procurement arrangements see Annex 8, Public-Private Partnerships.
+- 7.29 A PPP is a long-term contract between a private party and a government entity for providing a public asset or service, in which the private party bears significant risk and management responsibility and remuneration is linked to performance. - 7.30 CDB may finance the cost of a Project or a contract procured under PPP arrangements, Build, Own, Operate, Build, Operate, Transfer, Build, Own, Operate, Transfer concessions or similar types of private sector arrangements, if the selection procedures: - (a) are fit-for-purpose and reflect VfM through the application of CDB's Core Procurement Principles; and - (b) are consistent, as appropriate, with the requirements set out in the Procedures. - 7.31 The private partner selected, in accordance with Annex 8, Public-Private Partnerships, then procures the Goods, Works and related services, using its own procedures. - 7.32 For further details on PPP procurement arrangements see Annex 8, Public-Private Partnerships.